 The top Canadian travel stocks to buy today

-Couche-Tard has proven to be capable of providing strong earnings growth despite global shutdowns.
-During the midst of the pandemic, the company managed to keep revenue relatively flat while growing earnings.
-It is safe to say that if Couche-Tard can drive bottom line growth during the midst of a global shutdown, it can do so once life is back to normal.
+Couche-Tard proved to be capable of providing solid earnings growth despite global shutdowns.
+During the pandemic, the company kept revenue relatively flat while growing earnings, despite many people in North America and Europe driving a lot less than before.
+If Couche-Tard can drive bottom-line growth during the midst of a worldwide shutdown, then it should be able to easily grow earnings now that things are back to normal.

 The company does pay dividends, but the yield is relatively small.
 However, don't let this deter you from investing in Couche-Tard for dividend growth, as the company is one of the fastest dividend growers in Canada.
-Over the last decade, the company has grown the dividend by more than 600% to go along with a 900% increase to its share price.
+Over the last decade, the company has grown the dividend by more than 600%, with a more than tenfold increase to its share price.

 Many Couche-Tard bears state the emergence of EV vehicles is going to kill the fuel business.
 However, Couche-Tard has been on top of this for quite some time.
-Over the last while, it has been testing charging stations in Norway, and has begun to roll them out in North America as well.
+Over the last while, it has been testing charging stations in Norway and has begun to roll them out in North America.

-Overall, this is just a blue-chip Canadian travel stock that is no doubt set to benefit from a full economic reopening.
+Overall, this is just a blue-chip Canadian travel stock that is undoubtedly set to benefit from a complete economic reopening.

-Speaking of exposure to re-opening economies, are you interested in learning about how Canadians can buy US listed stocks in Canadian dollars?
+Speaking of exposure to different economies, are you interested in learning about how Canadians can buy US-listed stocks in Canadian dollars?
 Check out our piece on Canadian Depository Receipts.

 You may remember when it was possible to invest in Westjet.
-To get that exposure now you simply have to buy Onex (TSE:ONEX).
+You must buy Onex (TSE:ONEX) to get that exposure now.
 Why?
 Onex purchased Westjet in late 2019 in a friendly deal to absorb the company into its outstanding portfolio.

 Investing in an asset manager like Onex can be confusing.
-However the one thing that is for certain, is a sizable number of businesses inside of Onex's portfolio are set to benefit from a recovery in the global economy and the easement of COVID-19 restrictions.
+However, the one thing that is certain is a sizable number of businesses inside of Onex's portfolio benefitted from a recovery in the global economy and the easement of COVID-19 restrictions.

-The company does pay a dividend, but it is a non factor.
-Its yield is only around 0.43% and its payout ratio is around 9.5% of cash flow.
+The company does pay a dividend, but it is a non-factor.
+Its yield is sub 1%, and its payout ratio is around 9.5% of cash flow.
 An investment in Onex is one that investors seeking capital appreciation should consider, not for passive income.

-We've gotten away from the "travel" part of Onex a bit here, but the company is set to ultimately benefit from the potential for when Westjet can begin operating in a normal environment.
-The company's $5B purchase of the Canadian airline couldn't have come at a worse time.
-However Westjet has proven to be one of the most efficient airlines in the country, and should help Onex in its post-pandemic recovery.
+We've gotten away from Onex's "travel" part a bit here.
+The company's $5B purchase of Westjet airline couldn't have come at a worse time.
+However, Westjet has proven to be one of the most efficient airlines in the country and should help Onex in its post-pandemic recovery.

 CAE Inc (TSX:CAE)